 The Junior Year

-Junior Year promotes active engagement with the culture of the international site;
+Junior Year promotes active engagement with the culture of the study away site;

 • training in methods of site-specific cultural observation; and

 • an important site-based complement to the spring online Junior Independent Research Seminar (“Junior Seminar”) that prepares students to undertake the senior thesis or project.